 Therefore, CBD oil seems to remain sort of an enigma to the wider population, and certainly its many therapeutic benefits are not generally known.
 When the cannabis plant began to be prized more for its recreational use, the natural CBD content began to be crossbred out of those particular plant strains.
 The goal of some cannabis growers is to breed the plant back to a more natural, heirloom “whole plant.”

 Whole plant medicine involves–just what it sounds like–the use of the whole plant as a therapeutic remedy to various ailments.
 This of course piques the interests of medicinal marijuana growers and their consumers.
 THC is a psychoactive compound, and as such, is scrutinized under stricter legislation, and CBD has been implicated in reducing the side effects of this psychoactivity.
 Has this fact been given enough attention?
 Likely, the answer is no. The concept of using THC and CBD together as two complementing, synergistic therapeutic compounds is called the “entourage effect.”
 In the British Journal of Pharmacology, this synergism between THC and CBD is explained, “in some cases, plants are better drugs than the natural products isolated from them (7).”
+The UK being a very developed CBD Market with UK CBD shops being able to sell nationwide with no restriction.

 In fact, this same study highlights the synergistic, whole-plant, entourage effect which has a lengthy list of potential therapeutic benefits, including but not limited to: